pavlin-policar/openTSNE/docs/source/degrees_of_freedom.rst

 .. note::

-    Learning the degrees of freedom is currently supported only with the Barnes-Hut gradient (``negative_gradient_method="bh"``) and is unsupported
+    Learning the degrees of freedom is supported with both the Barnes-Hut (``negative_gradient_method="bh"``) and the interpolation-based FFT
+    (``negative_gradient_method="fft"``) gradients.
+The one exception is
+    embedding new points into an existing embedding (:meth:`~openTSNE.TSNEEmbedding.transform`): there only Barnes-Hut computes
-    with the interpolation-based (FFT) gradient, where ``dof="auto"`` keeps the degrees of freedom fixed and emits a warning.
-Barnes-Hut is selected automatically for small data sets and is always used for embeddings with three or more dimensions.
+    the dof gradient, and the FFT path keeps the degrees of freedom fixed and emits a warning.

 Optimizing in phases
 ~~~~~~~~~~~~~~~~~~~~~~